The Personal OS I run every day.

 By the end of the first week, you have a small handful of skills that are entirely yours— patterns no one else's OS has, because no one else has your week.
 By month one, your OS doesn't look like the one I sold you.
 It looks like you.

-Every starter skill in the bundle was made through The Loop.
+Every skill in the bundle was created by Skillify and improved through The Loop.
 So the install you buy isn't fixed.
 It's a starting point that knows how to grow.

 That's the whole point.